AuthEceSoftEng/cenote/OUTLIERS.md

 Read data:

 In all API calls there will be a query param named `outliers`.
-The default value will be 'include', but there will be tow other values: 'exclude' and 'only'.
-Include will include all outliers in the queries, exclude will exclude them and only will only use the outliers.
+The default value will be `include`, but there will be two other values: `exclude` and `only`.
+The value `include` will include all outliers in the queries, `exclude` will exclude them and `only` will only use the outliers.
 After fetching the batch based on query params, the ODV values will be based on the 2nd pair of running averages and variance.

 ## When bootstrapping Cenote